Firefighters Protect Home While Battling Barn Fire

 The Pennsylvania State Police Fire Marshall was requested to the scene and once he arrived, both him, Chief Goltz, along with 2nd Assistance Chief Marty Heyler, assisted with the investigation.
 At this time the cause of the fire is undetermined.

-By 2:00 AM the remaining Crary Hose Company units and personnel still on scene were cleared to return to their station.
-As the last crew left, a barn laid in ruins but a home that was protected by volunteer firefighters across Tioga County, PA, stood safe and tall.
-A job well done.
+By 2:00 AM the remaining Crary Hose Company units and personnel still on scene were cleared to return to their station after a job well done.

 As usual Chief Goltz expressed his thanks to all the fire departments for their assistance.